 4. I Joined A Support Group

 I had to treat my new addiction the same way I treated my first one.
-I joined a support group for women who struggle with food issues.
-I have one of my own now, which you can join here.
+I joined a support group for people who struggle with food issues.
 Empathy and knowing you’re not alone is a really powerful way to overcome emotional eating and give you inspiration and motivation to stay healthy.
 It also provides support and compassion for when you are really hard on yourself.

 5. I Began Meditating Every Day For Ten Minutes

-This allowed me to check in with my body and see what I was hungry for.
+Medication soothes my anxiety and allowed me check in with my body and see what I was hungry for.
 Sometimes is wasn’t actually food; I was either thirsty, or needed relaxation and time out because I felt stressed.
 I used Headspace for guided meditations, but there are many other apps available.

 6. I Found Restorative Activities Like Yin, Kundalini Or Restorative Yoga